arach/arach.io/src/content/book/the-count-of-monte-cristo.md

 draft: false
 ---

-this book by Alexandre Dumas
+i read the book by Alexandre Dumas in French as part of my 8th grade French class taught by the extraordinary Miss Iammonico.
+One of my all time favorite books